13.4. Binary Trees: Template Examples

 Before RemovalAfter Removal

-The next algorithmic step finds the removal node's successor (the node with the next highest data value).
+2. Locate the removal node's successor (the node with the next highest data value).
 Informally, it finds the successor by "going right once, then left until it finds a null."
-More formally, it introduces a third operational pointer named succ initializes it to bottom's right subtree, and reuses top (represented by top 2), initialized to bottom, to descend the tree, with succ and top remaining one level apart.
+The algorithm must "remember" the removal node, making bottom unavailable for the next step, so it introduces a third operational pointer named succ (labeled "succ 1), initialized to bottom's right subtree.
+It could introduce a fourth pointer, but top is available and reinitialized to bottom (represented by top 2).
+The algorithm descends the tree, keeping succ and top one level apart.
+The second phase ends when the algorithm locates the successor, shaded green, with the pointers at the locations labeled "succ 2" and "top 3."